Delaware General Corporation Law: Tax benefits and burdens

 Delaware charges no income tax on corporations not operating within the state, so taking advantage of Delaware's other benefits does not result in taxation.
 At the same time, Delaware has a particularly aggressive tax on banks that locate in the state.
 However, in general, the state is viewed as a positive location for corporate tax purposes because favorable laws of incorporation allow companies to minimize corporate expenditures (achieved through legal standardization of corporate legal processes), creating a nucleus in Delaware with operating companies often in other states.

 In addition, Delaware has used its position as the state of incorporation to generate revenue from its abandoned and unclaimed property laws.
 Under U.S. Supreme Court precedent, the state of incorporation gets to keep any abandoned and unclaimed property, such as uncashed checks and unredeemed gift certificates, if the corporation does not have information about the location of the owner of the property.
+Abandoned property provides Delaware with about half a billion dollars annually.

 Delaware charges a franchise tax on the corporations incorporated in it.
 Franchise taxes in Delaware are higher than in most other states which typically get revenue from corporate income taxes on the portion of the corporation's business done in that state.
 Delaware's franchise taxes supply about one-fifth of its state revenue.

 In February 2013, The Economist published an article on tax-friendly jurisdictions, commenting that Delaware stood for "Dollars and Euros Laundered And Washed At Reasonable Expense".
 Jeffrey W. Bullock, Delaware's Secretary of State, insists that the state has struck the right balance between curbing criminality and "paying deference to the millions of legitimate businesspeople who benefit" from hassle-free incorporation.

+The state corporate law system, known locally as "the franchise", generates USD 2 billion a year for the state, covering 29% of the general revenue.

 2013 amendments

-On June 30, 2013, Delaware Governor Jack Markell signed into law amendments to the Delaware General Corporation Law that affect several provisions in the current law and could substantially affect the process through which public companies are merged.
-The new legislation took effect August 1, 2013, except for ratification of defective corporate acts amendment which took effect in 2014.
+On June 30, 2013, Delaware Governor Jack Markell signed amendments to the Delaware General Corporation Law.
+The new legislation took effect on August 1, 2013, except for the ratification of the defective corporate acts amendment which took effect in 2014.

 Securities law

 In 2020, the Delaware Supreme Court upheld a provision allowing companies to require in their certificates of incorporation all Securities Act of 1933 claims to be filed in federal court.

-DGCL 203 is particularly known as an antitakeover law.
+DGCL 203 is particularly known as an anti-takeover law.